EU and UK's 'sausage war' sizzles at G7 as Macron and Johnson spar | Politics

 EU and UK's 'sausage war' sizzles at G7 as Macron and Johnson spar

-During talks with Emmanuel Macron at the G7 summit in southwestern England, Johnson had queried how the French president would react if Toulouse sausages could not be sold in Paris markets.
-Britain's Telegraph newspaper reported that Macron responded by inaccurately saying Northern Ireland was not part of the United Kingdom, remarks British foreign minister Dominic Raab described as "offensive".
+During talks with Emmanuel Macron at the G7 summit, British Prime Minister Johnson queried how the French president would react if Toulouse sausages could not be sold in Paris markets, echoing London's accusation that the EU is preventing sales of British chilled meats in Northern Ireland.
+British media reported that Macron responded by inaccurately saying Northern Ireland was not part of the United Kingdom, remarks British foreign minister Dominic Raab described as "offensive".

 "Various EU figures here in Carbis Bay, but frankly for months now and years, have characterised Northern Ireland as somehow a separate country and that is wrong," Raab said.
 "It is a failure to understand the facts.
 We wouldn't talk about Catalonia and Barcelona, or Corsica in France in those ways," he told the BBC's Andrew Marr programme.

 TRADE WAR?
-In a move that some worry could provoke a full-scale trade war, Prime Minister Boris Johnson has threatened to emergency measures in the Northern Ireland protocol of the Brexit divorce deal if no solution was found.
+In a move that some worry could provoke a full-scale trade war, Johnson has threatened to invoke emergency measures in the Northern Ireland protocol of the Brexit divorce deal if no solution is found to the so-called "sausage war".

 That protocol essentially kept the province in the EU’s customs union and adhering to many of the single market rules, creating a regulatory border in the Irish Sea between the British province and the rest of the United Kingdom.
-But Johnson has already delayed the implementation of some provisions of the protocol, including checks on chilled meats such as sausages moving from the mainland to Northern Ireland, saying it was causing disruption to some supplies to the province.
+But Johnson has already delayed the implementation of some of its provisions, including checks on chilled meats moving from the mainland to Northern Ireland, saying it was causing disruption to some supplies to the province.

-A French diplomatic source said Macron had been taken aback by Johnson bringing up sausages - which the British leader had said was a crucial issue but the French regarded as a distraction from the main G7 business.
-The French president had merely been pointing out the sausage comparison was invalid due to the geographic differences, the source said.
+A French diplomatic source said Macron had been taken aback by Johnson bringing up sausages - which the British leader had said was a crucial issue but one the French regarded as a distraction from the main business at the G7 leaders' gathering.
+The president had merely been pointing out the sausage comparison was invalid due to the geographic differences, the source said.

 The EU does not want Northern Ireland to be a backdoor into its single market and neither side wants border checks between the province and the Republic of Ireland which could become a target for dissident militants.
-Instead, the two sides agreed checks between the province and the rest of the United Kingdom, though Britain now says these are too cumbersome and divisive.
-Johnson said on Saturday he would do "whatever it takes" to protect its territorial integrity.
+Instead, the two sides agreed to the protocol, which provides for checks between the province and the rest of the United Kingdom, though Britain now says these are too cumbersome and divisive.
+Johnson said on Saturday he would do "whatever it takes" to protect the UK's territorial integrity.

-"It is time for the government to stop talking about fixes to the Protocol and get on with taking the necessary steps to remove it," said Edwin Poots, leader of Democratic Unionist Party, Northern Ireland's largest political party.
-(Additional reporting by Mathieu Rosemain in Paris; Writing by Guy Faulconbridge; Editing by Raissa Kasolowsky and Andrew Heavens)
+"It is time for the government to stop talking about fixes to the protocol and get on with taking the necessary steps to remove it," said Edwin Poots, leader of Democratic Unionist Party, Northern Ireland's largest political party.
+(Additional reporting by Mathieu Rosemain in Paris Writing by Guy Faulconbridge Editing by Raissa Kasolowsky, Andrew Heavens and Frances Kerry)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)